Tlalpan: Culture and recreation

 The Festival Ollin Jazz Tlalpan Internacional is a series of concerts which has hosted artists such as Enrique Neri, Eugenio Toussaint, Agustín Bernal, Bill McHenry, Brian Allen and Héctor Infanzón.
 The annual event takes place at the Multiforo Ollin Kan and other venues in the borough.

-Six Flags México, the largest theme park in Latin América, is located in Tlalpan.
+Six Flags México, the largest theme park in Latin America, is located in Tlalpan.
 This park is the most popular recreation center in the city and has numerous roller coasters, rides and shows.

 Just outside the archeological zone of Cuicuilco is the Centro Cultural Ollin Yoliztli (Movement and Life), where professional classes in music and dance are offered.
 Its concert hall is one of the sites of the Philharmonic Orchestra of Mexico City.
 There is another smaller hall dedicated to chamber music as well as galleries for exhibitions.

 In the Torre de Telmex (Telmex Tower) the Soumaya Museum was inaugurated in 1998, which features a collection of 19th century sculpture including works by Antonio Rosseti, Jean-Baptiste Carpeaux, Auguste Rodin and Dominico Morone.
-Soumaya also holds temporary exhibits such as one called “Sanctuarios de lo intimo” which featured more than 600 miniature portraits and reliquaries in 2005.
+Soumaya also holds temporary exhibits such as one called "Sanctuarios de lo intimo" which featured more than 600 miniature portraits and reliquaries in 2005.
 Nearby is the Mercado de Muebles Vasco de Quiroga furniture market where items such as bedroom sets, armoires, bookcases, tables and more are both made and sold.

 The borough has sponsored graffiti artists to paint certain public areas such as on and under bridges.
 The goal is to divert said artists away from illegally defacing property and creating murals and encouraging more talented prospects to more formal training.
 These graffiti murals have had themes such as the war in Iraq and can be seen at intersections as Insurgentes/Renato Leduc and Calzada Tlalpan/Viaducto Tlalpan as well as on the highway leading to Cuernavaca.
-The borough has also encouraged the creation of formal graffiti “guilds” to work with authorities on projects.
+The borough has also encouraged the creation of formal graffiti "guilds" to work with authorities on projects.

 In 2006, the borough constructed a public pool facility in Colonia Heroes de Padierna.
 The semi-Olympic sized pool is part of a sports facility that promotes sustainable development; the pool is solar heated.
 Heroes de Padierna is a lower-class neighborhood and the pool is aimed at attracting children and youths, charging only a small fee, in order to provide alternative recreation and sporting opportunities for families with few resources.
 The pool was built at a cost of 10,500,000 pesos with another million spent creating a soccer field alongside.